Indian Borage: An Effective Cough Remedy From Your Herb Garden

-- Coughs and sore throats.
-The leaves are commonly used in India and Southeast Asia to treat coughs.
+- Coughs and sore throats: The leaves are commonly used in India and Southeast Asia to treat coughs.
 It is known to be an effective expectorant.
 The simplest method is to chew a leaf.
 You can also make a tea by boiling the leaves in water (in the Caribbean, they add honey to the tea).
-Or you can pound the leaves and mix with a little water.
+You can also pound the leaves and mix with a little water.

-- Blocked nose.
-Rub the leaves, and inhale the vapour.
+- Blocked nose: Rub the leaves, and inhale the vapor.

-- Dandruff.
-Wash hair with an infusion of the leaves (incidentally, the infusion can also be used to rinse your clothes).
+- Dandruff: Wash hair with an infusion of the leaves (the infusion can also be used to rinse your clothes).

 - Indigestion, flatulence, stomach cramps

 In some parts of Indonesia, the herb is used in a soup given to new mothers to help increase milk flow.

 The strong flavour and aroma of the Indian borage leaves make them ideal for flavouring certain meats and fish by helping to mask their strong smell.
 The leaves may be used as a potherb or to make stuffing and marinade.
 Of course, the herb has to be used sparingly so as not to overpower the flavour of the meat/fish.